 By Madeleine Ortiz

 If we are trying to lose weight, our first instinct may be to cut calories.
 The authors of the new Canadian Adult Clinical Practice Guidelines for Obesity, published in August 2020, spent years reviewing research about the best ways to lose weight and keep it off for good.
-They have concluded that for most people, low calorie diets (1200 calories a day or less) will end up doing more harm than good.
-So before downloading the latest calorie tracking app and setting a strict calorie goal, read why less calories might not really be more when it comes to weight loss.
+They have concluded that for most people, low-calorie diets (1200 calories/day or less) will end up doing more harm than good.
+So before downloading the latest calorie tracking app and setting a strict calorie goal, read why less calories might not really be the solution when it comes to weight loss.

 Weight loss is not linear.